 Treatment of sudden cardiac arrest includes:

-Our team of cardiologists at St. Rose Dominican and the St. Rose - Stanford Clinics’ cardiovascular and thoracic surgery programs bring Stanford doctors with expertise in treating SCA to the Las Vegas Valley in collaboration with St. Rose Dominican.
+Our team of cardiologists at St. Rose Dominican bring expertise in treating SCA to the Las Vegas Valley.
 We also offer a variety of support groups and wellness education including fitness, nutrition, and smoking cessation classes.

-Dignity Health - St. Rose Dominican offers care for sudden cardiac arrest in Las Vegas and Henderson, NV.
+Dignity Health-St. Rose Dominican hospitals offers care for sudden cardiac arrest in Las Vegas and Henderson, NV.